jerinsam/docker-learn-hands-on/dockerfile-docker-compose-config-spark/README.md

           - Named volumes are stored on the host machine, but Docker manages them.
             - They are stored in Docker's volume directory (e.g., /var/lib/docker/volumes/ on Linux).
             - Unlike bind mounts, their exact location on the host is abstracted from the user.
+        - ***NOTE: Named volumes can also be created using the `docker volume create` command.
+More details can be found in the docker-commands.md file in the root folder.***

+      - **Anonymous Volume**
+          - Volume mentioned in the Dockerfile is an anonymous volume.
+          - A volume mentioned in the Dockerfile or created during the `docker run` command without explicitly naming it is referred to as an anonymous volume.
+          - Anonymous volumes are created and managed by Docker, but they do not have a name.
+These volumes persist data even after the container is removed
+          - Anonymous volumes are not automatically deleted when the container is stopped.
+Only when the container is deleted.
+          - By default, anonymous volumes are stored in Docker's volume directory (e.g., `/var/lib/docker/volumes/` on Linux).
+          - Unlike bind mounts, anonymous volumes' exact location on the host filesystem is abstracted from the user and managed by Docker.
+          - Docker Compose example for anonymous volume -
+            ```yaml
+              version: '3.8'
+              services:
+                my_service:
+                  image: my_image
+                  volumes:
+                    - /path/in/container  # This creates an anonymous volume
+            ```
+       - **Read-Only Volume**
+          - **`"/path/on/host:/path/in/container:ro"`**
+            - The `:ro` flag is used to specify that the volume should be mounted as read-only.
+This means that the container can read files from the volume, but cannot write to it.
+This is useful for scenarios where User want to share data with a container without allowing it to modify the data.
+            - Example -
+              ```yaml
+                volumes:
+                  - /path/on/host:/path/in/container:ro  # Read-only mount
+              ```
   - **`env_file:`**
     - `./spark-config/.env.spark` file contains environment variables, which are loaded into the container.
     - Loads environment variables from an **external `.env` file** (`./spark-config/.env.spark`).
     - Helps keep sensitive data (like credentials) **outside the Compose file**.
+    - The `.env` file can contain key-value pairs, which are then accessible inside the container as environment variables.

   - **`ports:`**
     - Maps **container ports** to **host machine ports**, allowing external access i.e access docker container hosted web UI from Host.